 You can download this excel calculator, so you can play around with it.
 Just keep in mind it’s just for indication and based on my opinion.
 You should not base your investing decisions on the calculator.

-I personally think eToro is definitely not the cheapest platform.
-But they have heavily reduced their fee structure in late 2019 and I’m a big fan of the social aspect of the platform.
-Also it’s super easy to use (compared to some other options.)
+I personally think eToro is not the cheapest CFD trading platform.
+On the other hand, they have heavily reduced their fee structure in late 2019 and I’m a big fan of social trading and the financially minded (not sure that’s a real word?) community on the platform.

-If you choose to go with eToro, I would appreciate if you could use this link to eToro, as they will pay me a commission if you sign up through me.
+If you choose to go with eToro, I would appreciate it if you could use this link to eToro, as they will pay me a commission if you sign up through the link.
 Thanks!